-One point of confusion when it comes to persona fusion is simply how many different options and types of fusion are available, especially as you advance through the game and level up the Twin Wardens and Prison Master confidants.
+One point of confusion when it comes to Persona fusion is simply how many different options and types of fusions are available, especially as you advance through the game and level up the Twin Wardens and Prison Master confidants.
 Here’s what they all do:

-- Normal Fusion (dyad guillotine): This is the simplest form of persona fusion.
-You choose two personas, it tells you the result.
-Good for when you want to get rid of some low level personas and don’t necessarily care what the result is.
+- Normal Fusion (dyad guillotine): This is the simplest form of Persona fusion.
+You choose two Personas, and it tells you the result.
+Good for when you want to get rid of some low-level Personas and don’t necessarily care what the result is.

-- Fuse by Result (guillotine search): The most useful option, guillotine search lets you see all the personas you can make from your currently equipped personas, even sorting them by level.
-You should use this option whenever you start to fill up on personas to clear space in your inventory while ensuring you’re getting new and useful persona out of the process.
+- Fuse by Result (guillotine search): The most useful option, guillotine search lets you see all the Personas you can make from your currently equipped Personas, even sorting them by level.
+You should use this option whenever you start to fill up on Personas to clear space in your inventory while ensuring you’re getting a new and useful Persona out of the process.

 When and how to fuse personas

 That isn’t the only benefit, though.
 Personas gained through fusion are far more powerful than those caught in the wild.
-For one thing, they’ll gain experience based on your corresponding confidant levels, often leveling up several times immediately after you fuse them.
+For one thing, they’ll gain experience based on your corresponding confidant levels thanks to Arcana Burst, often leveling up several times immediately after you fuse them.
 And you get to choose several attacks from the component personas to pass down to the new persona, giving yourself a more versatile arsenal.

-Here are some general tips for persona fusion in Persona 5:
+We do, however, have some general tips for Persona fusion in Persona 5:

 Don’t get attached

-It’s easy to get attached to certain personas that you tend to rely on in battle, but the reality is you shouldn’t hesitate to use them in fusion.
+It’s easy to get attached to certain Personas that you tend to rely on in battle, but the reality is that you shouldn’t hesitate to use them in fusion.
 If they’re powerful or useful, they’ll probably result in powerful fusions, too.
-And besides, if you’re not happy with the result, you can always re-summon that persona from the twin wardens for a small fee.
+And besides, if you’re not happy with the result, you can always re-summon that Persona from the Twin Wardens for a small fee.

-Beyond completionism, there’s no reason to try to fuse every single possible persona at all levels.
-When you’re fusing some new personas it’s perfectly fine to start with the highest possible level persona you’re able to fuse and work down the list from there.
+Beyond completionism, there’s no reason to try to fuse every possible Persona at all levels.
+When you’re fusing new Personas, it’s perfectly fine to start with the highest possible level Persona you’re able to fuse and work down the list from there.
 You’ll wind up missing some, but that’s no big deal, and chances are you’ll encounter them later in battle anyway.

 Register personas often